kenmueller/matchwho/README.md

 ### Next release

--   Links to iOS and Android on web
 -   Force player to download mobile app on web when visited from a mobile device
 -   Create game completed view
 -   Automatically go to the next game when you visit a previous game that has a next game